 The Education Department seeks graduates from accredited institutions of higher learning who demonstrate significant academic ability.
 A minimum QPA of 3.000 in undergraduate work or a master's degree from an accredited institution is required for full acceptance.
 Provisional acceptance may be granted for students with a QPA between 2.750 and 3.000.
 Letters of recommendation, standardized tests, or a personal interview may be required.
-Applicants for teacher certification are required to submit evidence of a passing score (based on the Maryland cutoff level) on the PRAXISI examination.
+Applicants for teacher certification are required to submit evidence of a passing composite score (based on the Maryland cutofflevel) on the PRAXIS I Reading, Writing, and Mathematics Examinations.